folio-org/folio-ansible/doc/ansible-roles.md

 ## stripes-core
 Installs stripes from the
 [folioci npm repository](https://repository.folio.org).
-Launches the stripes dev server as a system service.
+Launches the stripes dev server with the Okapi Console as a system service.
 Depends on yarn.

+*Note: without a running Okapi instance and a configured tenant, the Okapi Console will not run*

 ## raml-module-builder
 Clones the folio-org/raml-module-builder repository from GitHub,